mustakshif/Asri/README.md

 ## Acknowledgements

-The theme development process drew inspiration from the following sources, and I would like to express my gratitude to their authors:
+The theme’s early development drew inspiration from the following sources, for which I would like to express my gratitude to their authors:

 | Reference Content | Source | Author |
 | --- | --- | --- |